 1. Dr. Comfort Ranger Therapeutic Diabetic Work Boot

-The first entry on the list is Dr. Comfort’s Men’s Diabetic Workboot which brings tough, durable defense from worksite hazards while being gentle and comfortable for diabetics.
+The first Dr. Comfort’s Men’s Diabetic Workboot, which brings rugged, durable defense from worksite hazards while being gentle and comfortable for people with diabetes.
 That dynamic can be hard to achieve.

-The theoretical “sweet spot” whilst elusive, is attained on this pair of diabetic work boots.
-The boots feature a durable rocky design flattered by a lace-up closure and high-quality leather.
+The theoretical “sweet spot,” while elusive, is attained on this pair of diabetic work boots.
+The boots feature a durable rocky design, flattered by a lace-up closure and high-quality leather.

-This pair of work boots is made for the hardworking diabetic who, more than anything requires extra comfort and care.
-Designed as advantageous work boots, they combine excellent comfort and support with an insubstantial building that prevents fatigue over extended periods.
+This pair of work boots is made for the hardworking diabetic who requires extra comfort and care.
+Designed as advantageous work boots, they combine excellent comfort and support with an insubstantial construction that prevents fatigue over extended periods.

 Consumer Impressions